opentok/opentok-network-test/Android-Sample/README.md

 # NetworkQualityTest

 The `NetworkQualityTest` class is a utility for testing network quality and gathering statistics during video streaming sessions using the OpenTok platform.
-It allows you to monitor various network and media statistics, such as video bitrate, audio quality, round-trip time, and more.
+It allows you to monitor various network and media statistics and also get the recommanded resoltion [Handle Callbacks](##Handle Callbacks)

 The `MainActivity`class is sample shows how to use this OpenTok Android SDK to determine the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
 To do this, the app publishes a test